Geonu-AI/K-FlowMaker/README.md

 # K-FlowMaker
-Machine learning based beatmaker for the proliferation of K-pop and the reproduction of legendary K-beats
+Machine learning based beatmaker for the proliferation of K-music and the reproduction of legendary K-flow

 ![Alt text](assets/images/Sound_Mixer.jpeg "a title")